-The disk drive has built-in controllers compatible with the ATA interface.
+The MHS-series disk drives have built-in controllers compatible with the ATA interface.

-(2) Data buffer
+(2) 2 MB data buffer

-The disk drive uses a data buffer to transfer data between the host and the disk media.
+The disk drives (the MHS Series) use a 2 MB data buffer to transfer data between the host and the disk media.